-As part of the process of determining a person's medical fitness to drive, RoadSafetyBC may require a driver to complete an Enhanced Road Assessment (ERA) for class 5 or 7 or a road test re-examination for a Class 1-4 or Class 6.
-ICBC Driver Examiners administer the ERA and road test re-examination on behalf of RoadSafetyBC.
+As part of the process of determining a person's medical fitness to drive, RoadSafetyBC may require a driver to complete a road test re-examination.
+For Class 5 and 7 drivers, this is called an Enhanced Road Assessment (ERA).

 What to expect

-For more information on the ERA, see the Enhanced Road Assessment Information for Drivers (PDF) and the
+Enhanced Road Assessment Information Guide for Drivers (PDF) and the

-What happens next
+What happens after?

 ICBC will forward your results to RoadSafetyBC, where they will be reviewed along with all other relevant information in your file to make a licensing decision.

-Booking your appointment
+Book your appointment